PRQL/homebrew-prql/docs.md

 # State
  - [x] **Formula created:**
  - The initial formula has been created, it contains the basic structure.
-Now It has to be defined every part in it.
+Now each part has to be defined properly.

  - [x] **Dependencies checked**
  - Thanks to cargo, the only dependency needed for homebrew is Rust (`depends_on "rust" => :build`).